Ahli/AhliObs-SC2-Mod/README.md

     - all failed conditions will now appear in failed executions instead of only the initial checks (triggers return 0)

 ### Known "Problems"
-- Notifications appear visually bugged when the Rewind feature is used by the players after playing the match (converts the match into a replay)
+- Notifications appear visually bugged when the Rewind feature is used by the players after playing the match.
+The rewind feature converts the match into a replay
-- On the minimap, attacked units are flashing red instead of white
+- On the minimap, attacked units are flashing red instead of white.
+This issue is present in all versions of GameHeart